 In this connection, it may be a surprise to you that Patek Philippe chose an apparently cheap solution when the remainder of the watch is really exquisite.
 That choice, however, advocates – according to some of our colleagues in Holland – the advantage that it is not only increasingly rigid, but also easier to service – and that may, depending on the circumstances, be advantageous, provided you wish to wear it daily.
 If, on the other hand, you are a purist, it might not suit your fancy, especially if you are the lucky owner of a Ref.
 5100.

 In addition to the benefits of the innovative silicon-based Silinvar material, the Ref.
 5200 has more in common with its predecessor, and that is the actual calibre as calibre 28-20REC 8J PS IRM C J is a further development of calibre 28-20/222, though in a somewhat upgraded version.
-Because it is Patek Philippe’s first watch with the their patented oscilator with a Spiromax balance spring and a Pulsomax escapement, for which they leveraged the benefits of the innovative silicon-based Silinvar material, and with a frequency of 28,800 vph – as opposed to the predecessor’s 21,600 vph.
+Because it is Patek Philippe’s first watch with the their patented oscilator with a Spiromax balance spring and a Pulsomax escapement, for which they leveraged the benefits of the innovative silicon-based Silinvar material, and with a frequency of 4 Hz – as opposed to the predecessor’s 3 Hz.

-If you are wondering about the name of the caliber, REC indicates that the caliber is rectangular, whereas PS indicates that seconds are shown on a small seconds dial.
-8J refers to the eight-day power reserve, whereas IRM indicates the time left during which the mechanical movement of the watch can continue without being wound using the crown.
-C of course indicates that the watch features a calendar – however it’s neither an annual calendar nor a perpetual calendar, which is why you have to adjust the date five times a year.
+If you are wondering about the name of the calibre, REC indicates that the calibre is rectangular, whereas PS indicates that seconds are shown on a small seconds dial.
+8J refers to the eight-day power reserve, whereas IRM indicates the time left during which the mechanical calibre of the watch can continue without being wound using the crown.
+C, of course, indicates that the watch features a calendar – however it’s neither an annual calendar nor a perpetual calendar, which is why you have to adjust the date and day five times a year.
 This can be done manually by operating the crown or by using the not so appealing dimples on the right side of the case.
-The case measures 46.90mm across the lugs, the breadth is 32.4mm, and the thickness is stated to be 10.40mm.
+The case measures 46.90mm across the lugs and 32.4mm across the case (excluding the crown), and the thickness is stated to be 10.40mm.
 It thus wears quite comfortably and will easily slide under a shirt or jacket cuff.

-Now we have reached one of the less fun aspects of high-end watchmaking – the price.
-The price for this magnificent watch was at the time of its introduction 44,800 euros, which is indeed a lot of money – but you also got your money’s worth when comparing it to more expensive models from Patek Phillippe, such as the 5170 or the 5980.
-In addition, Patek Philippe did not come up with any new or ground-breaking models that year, unless we disregard Ref.
+Now we have reached one of the less fun aspects of high-end watch making – the price.
+The price for this magnificent timepiece was at the time of its introduction 44,800 euros, which is indeed a lot of money – but you also got your money’s worth when comparing it to more expensive models from Patek Phillippe, such as the 5170 or the 5980.
+In addition, Patekf Philippe did not come up with any new or ground-breaking models that year, unless we disregard Ref.
 5004, executed in titanium for the Only Watch auction, and I for one find it rather odd that Ref.
 5200 did not receive more attention at the Basel show.
-Based on the above I, therefore, find it to be an interesting alternative, which is why I would recommend anyone thinking about adding another Patek Philippe to their collection to go for it – instead of the more safe choice which obviously is a Nautilus or Aquanaut.
-Visit Patek Philippe here.
+Based on the above I therefore find it to be an interesting alternative, which is why I would recommend anyone thinking about adding another Patek Philippe to their collection to go for it – instead of the more safe choice which obviously is a Nautilus or Aquanaut.